farhan-zainudin/farhan-zainudin.github.io/README.md

 - Continuous integration, deployment, and delivery: Jenkins, Gitlab, Github, CodeCommit, CodeBuild
 - Databases: MySQL Server and MS SQLServer

 I am always happy to chat if you have the same interest!
-You can connect with me on [LinkedIn](https://www.linkedin.com/in/farhan-zainudin/).
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/farhan-zainudin/) or [X] (https://twitter.com/mamlukzephyr/).

 ## ☎️ Contact information